MCT-master/mct-master.github.io/_posts/2020-09-26-pedal-experience-team-A.md

 ## Impressions

-When we were testing this software we found that the **latency** of audio using the Pedal app was actually slightly higher than the latency of Zoom's audio which is not great for a platform made specifically for streamming and recording high quality audio.
+When we were testing this software we found that the **latency** of audio using the Pedal app was actually slightly higher than the latency of Zoom's audio which is not great for a platform made specifically for streaming and recording high quality audio.

-Regarding the option to **share screen** to the person you're connected to, as indows user we encountered a surprising bug.
+Regarding the option to **share screen** to the person you're connected to, as Windows user we encountered a surprising bug.
 Even after we stopped sharing the screen, the "shared screen" window didn't close from the other person's screen, it stayed there as a black window confusing and dark until manually closed.

 Pedál's usability is undermined by the impossibility to connect to more than one other person.
 We still haven't figured out if it's possible, and if yes, how - it's not clear based on their user guide either.
-Latency issues asside, the quality of the audio is quite alright - that is, if you're careful to **select the proper drive**!
+Latency issues aside, the quality of the audio is quite alright - that is, if you're careful to **select the proper drive**!
 If not, then you get stuck into an infinite loop and end up having feedback issues.

 ## Summary